XEDGit/memdetect/README.md

     - `-+ | -++`: Use to run in C++ mode

     - `-u | --update`: Only works if the executable is located into one of the PATH folders, updates the executable to the latest commit from github

    - `-lb | --leaks-buff <size>`: Specify the size of the leaks report buffer, standard is 10000 (use only if the output tells you to do so)

+   - `-m | --make-rule <rule>`: Specify the rule to be executed when using makefile tools (no directory or file specified)

    - `-h | --help`: Display help message